How do I prepare

 - Research your preferred companies’ websites and think about what you want to say/ask.

 Be prepared, do some research into companies that you would like to work for.
 Be confident and inquisitive, ask questions.

 Mark, Principal LCC & MRMS Business Analyst, Rolls Royce

-Isn't the fair just for engineers and business students?
+Isn't the fair just for engineering and business students

 Who should you speak to

 You can speak to any company that interests you.
 Be open minded – you might learn about a company you hadn’t considered before.
 Be confident – when you meet an employer, introduce yourself, find out their name and role within the company and ask if you could ask them some questions.

 Remember that a fair is not an interview but a chance to find out more from people that work for that organisation.
 They are often recent graduates so ask them about their experiences.
 If you are prepared you will be in a position to gather more information that may benefit your application.

 Some things to consider if you are an international student: